|

 "This afternoon, Master Nolofinwë, I saw Fëanáro,

-hiding behind the trees, watching the healing room," said
+hiding behind the trees, watching the healing room," she

 "It may be nothing," said Legolas.
 "He may have